See where CDP is headed with AI — Agentic World 2026, Oct 5–7, Miami →

 Customer 360 vs Single Customer View

 While often used interchangeably, Customer 360 and Single Customer View (SCV) have subtle but important differences.
-A Single Customer View typically refers to the technical achievement of creating one unified record per customer through customer data unification—merging duplicate records and resolving identities across systems.
+A Single Customer View typically refers to the technical achievement of creating one unified record per customer through customer data unification — merging duplicate records and resolving identities across systems.

 Customer 360 goes beyond the technical unification to encompass the strategic application of that unified view.
-It’s not just about having one record, but about making that record comprehensive, accessible, and actionable across the organization.
-A Customer 360 includes the enriched profile data, historical context, predictive insights, and the operational capabilities to act on that information in real-time.
+It includes enriched profile data, historical context, predictive insights, and the operational capabilities to act on that information in real-time.
+Achieving a Single Customer View is a prerequisite for building a true Customer 360.

 Why Customer 360 Matters for Customer Experience

 A Customer 360 view is foundational to delivering exceptional customer experience in today’s omnichannel environment.
-When every team—from marketing to sales to support—has access to the same complete customer picture, several critical benefits emerge:
+When every team — from marketing to sales to support — has access to the same complete customer picture, several critical benefits emerge:

 Personalization at Scale: Marketing teams can deliver highly relevant messages based on complete purchase history, browsing behavior, and stated preferences rather than making assumptions from incomplete data.